Stick Season 1 - Pool Party Prep Clip

 Where to Watch I Think I Thought

 Want to behold the glory that is 'I Think I Thought' in the comfort of your own home?
-Tracking down a streaming service to buy, rent, download, or watch the Matthew Modine-directed movie via subscription can be a challenge, so we here at Moviefone want to help you out.
+Searching for a streaming service to buy, rent, download, or watch the Matthew Modine-directed movie via subscription can be difficult, so we here at Moviefone want to do the work for you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'I Think I Thought' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'I Think I Thought' right now, here are some specifics about the Cinco Dedos Peliculas comedy flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'I Think I Thought' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'I Think I Thought' right now, here are some particulars about the Cinco Dedos Peliculas comedy flick.

 Want to know what the movie's about?
 Here's the plot: "Joe (Matthew Modine) is a thinker in a world that doesn't tolerate analytical thinking.
 His wife, boss, and friends threaten to divorce, fire, and abandon him if he doesn't stop thinking so much.
 Luckily, Joe discovers "Thinkers Anonymous" where he learns that "we need those special people from television news and especially our government to tell us how to think.
 They know what's best for us, and the world."" .